Mark Pryor: 2014

 Pryor ran for reelection to a third term in 2014, against Republican U.S. House Rep. Tom Cotton.

 In March 2014, during an MSNBC news segment regarding the Senate race, Pryor said that Cotton gave off a "sense of entitlement" to a seat in the Senate due to his service in the military.
 After receiving much criticism for the remark, Pryor later said he was not attacking Cotton’s military service, but his perceived lack of accomplishments in the House: "But the point remains that he's been in the House now for a little over a year, he hasn't passed any legislation.
 There's not one thing he's done for Arkansas."

 FactCheck.org called two ads aired by Pryor's 2014 Senate campaign misleading in their criticisms of Paul Ryan's Medicare plan, supported by his opponent.

-This race was originally thought out to be close, but Pryor lost in a landslide, with 39% of the vote to Cotton's 57%.
+This race was originally thought out to be close, but Pryor lost in a landslide, 57% to 39%.
 This was the worst performance in the nation for any incumbent Senator since the defeat of then-fellow Arkansas Senator Blanche Lincoln in 2010.